mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Laser Sight (TL 8): Laser Sight (TL 8): Integrated optics and laser sights give an extra +1 DM bonus to any attack that has been aimed (see page 61 for the aim action).
 Cr 100.
-At TL 10, x-ray lasers and improved display technology removes the tell-tale ‘red dot’ of a vislight laser.
+At TL 10, x-ray lasers and improved display technology removes the tell-tale 'red dot' of a vislight laser.
 Cr 200.

 Silencer (TL 8): Silencer (TL 8): A silencer can be added to any slug thrower with Auto 4 or less, masking the sound produced by firing. (–4 DM to